 The overall effectiveness of the SEND provision is evaluated termly, and reported to and reviewed annually by the Board of Governors.

 Support Staff Teaching assistants promote the inclusion of all children in all aspects of life at school, in liaison with the class teacher and inclusion manager.
 They attend relevant training sessions appropriate to the pupil’s needs.
-Within the school we have Teaching Assistants who have gained specialist knowledge to support pupils in the areas of ASD, ADHD, Speech and Language and specific learning difficulties.
+Within the school we have Teaching Assistants who have gained specialist knowledge to support pupils in the areas of ASD, Sensory processing, ADHD, Speech and Language and specific learning difficulties and Dyslexia.

 Consulting and Involving Parents